 Left: The middle thermal has different connection thickness in ExpressPCB.
 Right: The thermal thickness is consistent in Copper Connection.

-Only in the inner layers, ExpressPCB cuts the thermal relief (the gaps) into the pad's annular ring -- at least that's what it displays on the screen.
-Whereas Copper Connection cuts the thermal relief outside of the pad's annular ring in all layers.
-This is consistent and always provides the pad size specified.
+Copper Connection cuts the thermal relief outside of the diameter pad's annular ring in all layers.
+This is consistent and always provides the pad size specified, regardless of layer.

-ExpressPCB displays square pads as circles (bug?) with the minimum pad size on inner layers, whereas Copper Connection retains the user-defined size and shape.
-This is not an issue for two layer boards.
+ExpressPCB displays square pads as circles (which makes it difficult to determine part orientation) with the minimum pad size on inner layers, whereas Copper Connection retains the user-defined size and shape.

 Differences in pads in inner layers